 “By engaging in a dialogue with employees, leaders can gain valuable insight about their concerns and challenges, establish trust, foster engagement and build a stronger sense of community,” said Patrick Hyland, Ph.D., Director of Research and Development at Mercer, an HR and benefits consultancy.

 It’s common for leaders to not fully understand the day-to-day realities of a job because they’re not in the employees’ shoes.
-For a return to office work to be successful across the organization, it’s essential to understand the perspectives of each group.
+A successful return to the office for the entire organization depends on understanding the perspectives of individuals on every team.

 A project manager may feel excited about a hybrid work opportunity.
-At the same time, an administrative assistant may be concerned about duplicative work to set up meetings for in-person and online audiences.
+At the same time, an administrative assistant may be concerned about duplicative work in setting up meetings for in-person and online audiences.
 Look for the common denominators in employee experiences and the unique identifiers to ensure your plans represent as many perspectives as possible.

-Onsite, hybrid work, and remote HR leaders can drive culture, two-way communication, engagement, performance, and compensation—all while streamlining and automating their processes.
-While it may feel like a huge hurdle to envision a new model, keep in mind there are potentially some great benefits to productivity and employee wellbeing resulting from a thoughtful return to office work plan.
-Powered by the right HR tech, overcoming your back to office work hurdles becomes that much easier.
+Meanwhile, HR leaders can drive culture, two-way communication, engagement, performance, and compensation—all while streamlining and automating their processes.
+While it may feel like a huge hurdle to envision a new model, stay focused on the great benefits to productivity and employee wellbeing a return-to-office plan can support.